22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-boleto.en.md

 > WARNING
 >
-> If you have created the order in manual mode, remember that processing the payment requires an additional step, which is calling the [Process order :TagComponent{textTag="API"}](/developers/en/reference/order/online/process-order/post).
+> If you have created the order in manual mode, remember that processing the payment requires an additional step, which is calling the :TagComponent{tag="API" text="Process order" href="/developers/en/reference/order/online/process-order/post"}.

 :::
 :::AccordionComponent{title="Cancel payment" pill="server-side"}